Alex Gordon: Playoff appearances (Back-to-back World Series): 2014–2015

 In the 2014 season, Gordon scored 87 runs, had 150 hits, 34 doubles, one triple, 19 home runs, 74 RBI, 12 stolen bases, and a .266 BA.
 On July 6, he was named to the 2014 All-Star Team for the second consecutive year.
 On August 6, he recorded his 1,000th career hit when he singled off Arizona Diamondbacks pitcher Wade Miley.
 On August 26, he tied Wade Boggs for the most home runs hit by a Nebraskan in the Major Leagues.

 The Royals qualified for the 2014 postseason.
-Gordon mostly struggled during the playoffs, batting only .204, including six doubles, four stolen bases, and one home run, with the home run coming in the 10th inning of Game 1 of the AL Championship Series against the Baltimore Orioles.
-Gordon represented the tying run in the 9th inning of Game 7 of the 2014 World Series, when with two outs, he lined a long single to left center.
+Gordon mostly struggled during the playoffs, batting only .204, including six doubles, four stolen bases, and one home run, with the home run coming in the 10th inning of Game 1 of the AL Championship Series (ALCS) against the Baltimore Orioles.
+Gordon represented the tying run in the 9th inning of Game 7 of the World Series, when with two outs, he lined a long single to left center.
 He reached third base when Giants' center fielder Gregor Blanco misplayed the ball, but was stranded when catcher Salvador Pérez fouled out to Pablo Sandoval to end the game and the series.

 After the end of the 2014 season, Gordon was awarded the Hutch Award for his off-the field actions, including raising over $1 million for a nonprofit organization supporting cancer research and his support of youth baseball in his hometown of Omaha.
 Gordon was also awarded for his on-the-field performance, receiving the Gold Glove, Fielding Bible, and Platinum Glove awards for his defensive performance.